-Susan Barbour is a poet-scholar and artist.
+Susan Barbour is a writer, artist, sommelier, and perfumer.
 She earned a B.A. from Dartmouth, an M.A. in The Writing Seminars at Johns Hopkins, and a D.Phil. in English Literature from Oxford, where she was a Clarendon Scholar and The Somerville College Graduate Scholar in the Humanities.
 She also holds the Level 4 Diploma from the Wine and Spirits Education Trust and is a certified French Wine Scholar.
 Her poetry and essays have appeared in literary magazines including Five Dials, The Paris Review, Catapult, The Los Angeles Review of Books, and Oxford Poetry, and her scholarship has been published in academic journals such as Textual Practice, Transatlantica, and The Oxford Review of English Studies.
 She has been the recipient of fellowships from The James B. Reynolds Foundation, The Rothermere American Studies Institute, The Huntington Library, The Bogliasco Foundation, The Beinecke Library at Yale, The Jentel Artist Residency, The Dora Maar House/Brown Foundation, and The Institute for Art and Olfaction.
 She has lectured at Johns Hopkins, École Polytechnique, and Merton College, Oxford and also held research positions at Columbia University and Caltech.
-She is currently based in Los Angeles.
+She currently divides her time between New York City and Los Angeles.